 • Cali (Santiago de Cali) – Cali is known to be Colombia’s most dangerous and violent city.
 You COULD visit it, but your overall safety will shoot up if you decide to stay away.

-• Bogota – There are good reasons to visit the capital city but Bogota is not always safe.
-It’s got the second-highest crime rate in Colombia.
+• Bogota – There are good reasons to visit the capital city and Bogota IS safe, but statistically it’s got the second highest crime rate in Colombia.

 • Central Medellin – In general, this city is a safe destination for travellers, but avoid the city centre.
 This is where the vast majority of the problems are reported.